The big problem with portion control

 23 almonds.
 2 cheese slices. ½ cup pasta.
 21 grapes.
 A virtuous way of eating, or a gazillion reasons to have an untrusting relationship with food?

-Portion control.
+Portion control for weight loss.
 It’s something we’ve been taught.
 A system that can help us eat correctly.
 A way to lose weight.
 A means for exercising willpower.

 But the clue to it’s insidious inflicted misery is in the second half of the name.
 Control.
 Portion control creates shame and guilt about what we eat.
 It makes food a moral issue.
 It generates stress and takes up a lot of mental energy.
 How can you build a meaningful life when you’re busy counting almonds in the name of achieving the “correct” body?